Race with the Devil: Plot

 When the couples arrive at an RV park, Kelly sees she is being stared at by its residents while in a swimming pool and wants to return home.
 Nonetheless, she accepts a dinner invitation from another couple at the park.
 While at the restaurant/nightclub, Kelly again sees she is being stared at menacingly, this time by one of the musicians.
-When they return from dinner, the group discovers that Kelly's dog has been killed and hanged from the RV's broken open door, causing them to immediately leave the park.
+When they return from dinner, the group discovers that Kelly's dog, Ginger has been killed and hanged from the RV's broken open door, causing them to immediately leave the park.
 Shortly afterward, they find two rattlesnakes planted in the cupboards by the cultists.
 The frightened Kelly and Alice scream and panic, causing Frank to accidentally drive into a tree and break the RV motor's fan before the snakes are killed.

 The next day, Kelly's dog is buried, after which Roger and Frank repair the motor and find their motorbikes' tires, wheels and gas tanks cut.
 They purchase a shotgun and head towards Amarillo while being spied on by a steadily increasing number of cultists who seem to be networked throughout numerous small Texas towns.
 When Roger tries to place a long-distance call to the highway patrol, he finds one dead payphone and another with a "bad connection", and is told that long-distance service is down by a "big wind from up north".

 The couples leave for Amarillo and are chased by the Satanists in various trucks, which the couples escape.
-Later, they encounter a staged school bus "accident" that Frank sees through, since it occurs on a Sunday, and none of the children appear hurt.
+Later, they encounter a staged school bus accident which Frank rightly assumes to be a ruse as it is a Sunday and none of the children appear hurt.
 The couples flee the scene and have another showdown with the cult members during another high-speed chase that pits their RV against numerous trucks and cars.
 Roger and Frank kill or injure most of the attackers, and the couples escape.

 The RV's headlights were damaged during the chase, which forces the foursome to stop in a field at nightfall.
 They begin to celebrate when they pick up a radio signal coming from Amarillo.
 In the middle of their celebration, they hear chanting outside the RV and find themselves surrounded by cult members wearing black robes with hoods, including Sheriff Taylor and the couple with whom they had dinner.
-The film ends as the cultists light a ring of fire around the RV, trapping the couples inside while the chanting continues.
+The cultists light a ring of fire around the RV, trapping the couples inside as they continue to chant.